 Jury Day & Grading of Juries

-Jury dates are posted on the music web-site and can be access by selecting Students > Current Students > Undergraduate Students > Jury Schedule.
+Jury dates are posted on the music website and can be accessed by selecting About> Popular Links> Jury Schedule.
 A less-detailed schedule can be found on the Important Performance Department Dates page.

 Each student is responsible for arriving, with accompanist if required, at least 15 minutes before the scheduled jury time.
 The jury may stop the student's performance at its discretion or according to the regulations stated in the jury requirements for the student's Division.
 Any student who is late for his or her jury may not be allowed to proceed.